Fjord Færgemand

-The Museum of Danish America is pursuing an ambitious new attraction: a towering, lumbering troll sculpture by world-renowned recycle artist Thomas Dambo.
+The Museum of Danish America has welcomed Fjord Færgemand: a lumbering troll sculpture by world-renowned recycle artist Thomas Dambo to the Jens Jensen Prairie Landscape Park.

 Building on the impossible